Sneha-Kandpal-2005/RTLDepthNet/README.md

 # Getting Started

-Following libraries have been used: subprocess, re, tqdm, collections, pandas, scikit-learn.
+Following libraries have been used: subprocess, re, tqdm, joblib, collections, pandas, scikit-learn.

 Yosys can be downloaded from here: https://yosyshq.net/yosys/download.html